 How to Take Iodine

-However, J.Crow’s Lugol’s Iodine Solution has been around for over a century.
-Lugol’s iodine is useful if you need to take large doses transdermally (topically on your skin).
+Lugol’s Iodine is also useful if you need to take large doses transdermally (topically on your skin).

 Note: Increasing your iodine intake can reduce your calcium levels, so be sure to eat calcium-rich foods like broccoli, kale, almonds and flax seeds when you’re taking iodine supplements.